Potuguese Camino: A Daily Blog on Walking the Portuguese Way

-In my initial announcement post, I discuss why I decided to undertake the pilgrimage to Santiago de Compostela as well as my training plan and concerns regarding the Coronavirus.
+In my initial announcement post, I discuss why I decided to undertake the pilgrimage to Santiago de Compostela.
+Unfortunately, my plans were later cancelled due to the pandemic.

 - Oficina de Acogida al Peregrino – Official web site for pilgrims by the Cathedral of Santiago

 - The Way – inspirational movie starring Martin Sheen and Emilio Estevez about walking the Camino de Santiago